 Tourist map of Dublin

 For a real trip back in time, you can also visit Dublinia, a fascinating living history museum that recreates Viking and medieval Dublin.

-Dublin is famous for its pub culture.
-Beyond the well-known spots in Temple Bar, consider these gems:
+Dublin is famous for its pub culture and vibrant nightlife.
+Beyond the well-known pubs in Temple Bar, consider:

+Tourist map of Dublin